-The full register of electors is available for public inspection at our offices between 9am and 4:30pm from Monday to Friday.
+The full register of electors is available for public inspection at our offices between 9:30am and 4:30pm from Monday to Friday.
 It is published in address order alphabetically within polling districts.
 We can advise on which polling districts to search for a particular street.
-You will be required to sign a form before being able to view the full register.
+You will be required to sign a declaration form before being able to view the full register.

 Do I need an appointment?